 While there are many causes for lung cancers, including genetics, the same isn’t easily said of mesothelioma.
 According to the American Cancer Society, upwards of 80% of mesothelioma cases can be linked back to asbestos exposure.
 The problem is that asbestos has a lengthy incubation period, and it may be 20-50 years or more between the initial asbestos exposure and when someone presents symptoms of mesothelioma.

 Inhaled asbestos becomes caught in your lungs and will irritate the surrounding tissues, causing coughing and tightness in the chest.
 Asbestos is a genotoxic material, meaning it irritates your body and makes it more difficult for your cells to copy your DNA correctly.
 That, in turn, can cause cell mutations and a layer of plaque to form around your lungs, making it even more difficult to breathe.

 Because mesothelioma has a long latency period, it can be difficult to recognize the early warning signs.
 For that reason, anyone who thinks they may have been exposed to asbestos in the past needs to be able to identify symptoms and early warning signs.
 These typically include:

 That said, not every case of mesothelioma will affect the lungs.
 Mesothelioma may also manifest in the lining of the abdomen.
 This type of Mesothelioma may include the following symptoms:

 Unexplained weight loss.

 If you or someone you love were diagnosed with mesothelioma, you deserve a team that will fight for you.
-If you’d like to discuss your case with an experienced Buffalo mesothelioma attorney from Richmond Vona, LLC, please don’t hesitate to send us an email or call (716) 300-5885 for a free consultation.
+If you’d like to discuss your case with an experienced mesothelioma attorney from Richmond Vona, LLC, please don’t hesitate to contact us for a free consultation.